EDUCATION

 ENTRY REQUIREMENTS

-The Prince’s Foundation and QEST welcome applications from individuals working across a broad range of craft disciplines.
-However please note that the Building Arts Programme is not an entry level training course and therefore applicants must be able to demonstrate a high level of proficiency in their individual area of practice, as well as demonstrating a clear interest in broadening their understanding of craftsmanship within the built environment.
+The King’s Foundation and QEST welcome applications from individuals working across a broad range of craft disciplines.
+However please note that the Building Arts Programme is not an entry level training course and therefore applicants must be able to demonstrate a high level of proficiency in their individual area of practice to date.

-• At least 3 years’ experience of practicing your craft post training/education.
+• At least 3 years’ experience of practicing your discipline post training/education.

-• Demonstrable experience of working within the built environment.
+• Demonstrable experience of working within the built environment, and a desire to develop this further.

 • Demonstrable experience of working collaboratively with others.